What the hell is going on in Michigan? Here’s the latest election update and why it matters

 Is Michigan the only state where a lawsuit has been filed?

 It’s one of three.
 The Trump camp also has gone to court in Georgia and Pennsylvania over ballot-related issues.
+(The Georgia suit has also been dismissed by a judge.)
 All three are battleground states and could determine the election.

 Back in Michigan, Kollman doubts Republicans could make an argument for a wholesale dismissal of votes.

-Note: This story is developing and this post has been updated with new details.